 Can I get a tour of your campus?

-No. All Women’s Studies students must be full time.
+No. All Women’s Studies students must be enrolled in the full-time program.

 Do you offer online courses?

 We do not offer any online or distance learning courses.

 Are there any courses offered during the spring/summer term?

 In general, there are very limited course options during the spring or summer terms.
 Current students may be able to elect independent study options if they are deemed appropriate to their program of study.

 Do I need a Master’s degree to enter the program?

 A student can apply to any of our joint programs with either a Master’s or a Bachelor’s degree.
 Those with Master’s degrees are reviewed in the same applicant pool as those with Bachelor’s degrees.